 - Cucumbers– most people love pickles!
 (I happen to not like them but my kid do) so they’re worth growing and preserving because they’re one of the easiest crops if you’re new to canning.

 - Berries– although berries will take a few years before yields are high, they are a great investment if you buy a lot of berries as they’re expensive to buy.
 Freeze for smoothies or baking or make lots of jam or sauce with canning.

 - Any fruit- Apples make excellent apple sauce, or you can apple pie filling or dehydrate them into apple pieces.
-I love canning peaches every summer, we can slices and make peach sauce.
-We also make an excellent spiced plum sauce.
+I love canning peaches every summer, we can slices and make vanilla peach jam.
+We also make an excellent spiced plum jam.
 I often prefer canning sauce instead of jam because you can use them in smoothies, into muffins or inside crepes yet still use it on toast.

 - Garlic– is easy to cure and store for 6-12 months depending on the variety.
 Garlic is a great flavour enhancer and makes excellent food based medicine, bonus the the hardneck varieties produce ‘garlic scapes‘ which are super easy to freeze and taste delicious.

 - Cabbages– make your own sauerkraut for the winter months or grow the cold hardy varieties to harvest in early winter and store in a cold room.

 - Potatoes & Root Crops– Many can be canned (picked beets or carrots, pressure canned potatoes or carrots) but these crops are also excellent if you have a cold room or root cellar to store during the winter months.